Cam engine: Advantages

-To suggest that cam engines were or are a failure when robustness is concerned is in error.
 After extensive testing by the United States government, the Fairchild Model 447-C radial-cam engine had the distinction of receiving the very first Department of Commerce Approved Type Certificate.
-At a time when aircraft crank engine had a life of 30 to 50 hours, the Model 447-C was far more robust than any other aircraft engine then in production.
+At a time when aircraft crank engines had a life of 30 to 50 hours, the Model 447-C was far more robust than any other aircraft engine then in production.

-Sadly, in this pre-CNC age it had a very poor cam profile, which meant it shook too severely for the wood propellers and the wood, wire, and cloth airframes of the time.
+However, in this pre-CNC age, it had a very poor cam profile, which meant it shook too severely for the wood propellers and the wood, wire, and cloth airframes of the time.

-Bearing area

 One advantage is that the bearing surface area can be larger than for a crankshaft.
 In the early days of bearing material development, the reduced bearing pressure this allowed could give better reliability.
 A relatively successful swashplate cam engine was developed by the bearing expert George Michell, who also developed the slipper-pad thrust block.

-The Michel engine (no relation) began with roller cam followers, but switched during development to plain bearing followers.
+The Michel engine (no relation) began with roller cam followers but switched during development to plain bearing followers.

-Effective gearing

 Unlike a crankshaft, a cam may easily have more than one throw per rotation.
 This allows more than one piston stroke per revolution.
 For aircraft use, this was an alternative to using a propeller speed reduction unit: high engine speed for an improved power-to-weight ratio, combined with a slower propeller speed for an efficient propeller.
-In practice, the cam engine design weighed more than the combination of a conventional engine and gearbox.
+In practice, the cam engine design weighed less than the combination of a conventional engine and gearbox.

 Swashplate and wobble plate engines

 The only internal combustion cam engines that have been remotely successful were the swashplate engines.
 These were almost all axial engines, where the cylinders are arranged parallel to the engine axis, in one or two rings.
 The purpose of such engines was usually to achieve this axial or "barrel" layout, making an engine with a very compact frontal area.
 There were plans at one time to use barrel engines as aircraft engines, with their reduced frontal area allowing a smaller fuselage and lower drag.

-A similar engine to the swashplate engine is the wobble plate engine, also known as nutator or Z-crank drive.
+A similar engine to the swashplate engine is the wobble plate engine, also known as the nutator or Z-crank drive.
 This uses a bearing that purely nutates, rather than also rotating as for the swashplate.
 The wobble plate is separated from the output shaft by a rotary bearing.
 Wobble plate engines are thus not cam engines.